 The vehicle must be in P (Park) to use the power feature.
 The taillamps will flash and a chime will sound when the power liftgate moves.
 There are several ways to open and close the power liftgate:

-- Press and hold on the RKE transmitter until the liftgate starts moving. - Press on the overhead console. - Press on the bottom of the liftgate next to the latch to close.
+- Press 💭 on the bottom of the liftgate next to the latch to close.